OCRMathsExam Board Revision

 Master OCR Maths Fractions using simple revision notes, key facts and practice questions — all generated by AI for your exam.

-Fractions represent parts of a whole and are expressed as a ratio of two integers, the numerator and the denominator.
-Understanding fractions is essential for various mathematical concepts, including division, ratios, and percentages.
+Fractions represent a part of a whole and are expressed as a numerator over a denominator.
+Understanding how to manipulate fractions is essential for solving various mathematical problems in the OCR curriculum.

 Key Concepts

-• 1A fraction consists of a numerator (top number) and a denominator (bottom number).
+• 1A fraction consists of a numerator and a denominator.

-• 3To add or subtract fractions, they must have a common denominator.
+• 2To add or subtract fractions, they must have a common denominator.

-• 5Dividing fractions requires multiplying by the reciprocal of the divisor.
+• 4To divide fractions, multiply by the reciprocal of the divisor.

 Simple Explanation